yast/yast.github.io/_posts/2017-04-26-highlights-of-yast-development-sprint-33.md

 layout: post
 date: 2017-04-26 10:37:21.000000000 +02:00
 title: Highlights of YaST development sprint 33
 description: It has been a long time since our last status update!
-The reason is the end of the previous sprint caught quite some of the YaST Team members on vacations and, when the vacation period was over, we were so anxious to jump into development to make YaST another little bit better that the blog [&#8230;]
-category:
+category: SCRUM
-- Distribution
-- Factory
-- Programming
-- Systems Management
-- YaST
 tags:
 - Distribution
 - Factory